ASalem404/Learning-Notes/DBMS/SQL.md

     - You can replace ON keyword in join by USING keyword in case of the both tables have the same name in the used join column
       ex: ON table1.ID = table2.ID => USING(ID)

+  - ## VIEWS

+    - A view in SQL is a saved query that acts as a virtual table.
+      It does not store any data on its own but instead retrieves data from one or more underlying tables whenever it is queried.
+      Views are defined by SQL statements that select specific columns and rows from one or more tables, and this result set is then treated as a new table.

+    - View benifits:
+      - Simplified Data Access: Views allow you to simplify complex queries by encapsulating them into a single, easy-to-understand virtual table.
+This can greatly improve code readability and maintainability.
+      - Data Security: Views can restrict access to sensitive data.
+        You can grant users access to a view without giving them direct access to the underlying tables, controlling what data they can see.
+      - Abstraction: Views provide a layer of abstraction over the database schema.
+        If the underlying tables change, you can modify the view to adapt without affecting the applications that use it.
+      - Performance Optimization: In some cases, views can be used to precompute and store intermediate results, which can improve query performance by avoiding redundant calculations.

+  - DELETE VS TRUNCATE
+    - The key point to note here is that if you use 'DELETE' to remove all the rows from the table, and you have an auto-increment column, and the last value was 5.
+      After the deletion, if you add a new row to the table, the auto-increment column will start from 6.
+However, if you use 'TRUNCATE,' it will reset to the beginning and start from 0.